IAM glossary

 Privileged Access Management

-Privileged Access Management (PAM) is a sub-category of IAM designed to protect and supervise users' account access and privileges over their access rights to business-critical information and resources.
+Privileged Access Management (PAM) is a subcategory of IAM designed to protect and supervise access to accounts and user privileges over their access rights to critical company information and resources.

-Privileged accounts are those with extended access rights and special permissions to control system operation.
-The main aim of PAM is to enhance security by minimizing the risks associated with the use of privileged accounts.
+Privileged accounts are those that have extended access rights and special permissions to control the operation of the system.
+The main objective of PAM is to strengthen security by minimizing the risks associated with the use of privileged accounts.

-With PAM, companies can find out what rights users have to the software and tools they use.
+With PAM, companies can know what rights users have on the software and tools they use.